-In fingering convection, several studies have shown the formation of strong zonal jets \citep[e.g.][]{monville2019rotating,guervilly2022fingering,tassin2024fingering}.
-Shear instabilities acting on such a zonal jet structure are known to be able to support a planetary dynamo \citep[e.g.][]{spruit2002dynamo,guervilly2012dynamo}; it seems reasonable that could also provide a mechanism for semiconvection to drive a dynamo.
-Despite this, there have been few previous attempts to demonstrate a dynamo maintained by semiconvection. \citet{mather2021regimes} concluded that it was only possibly for unrealistically large values of the magnetic Prandtl number, which characterises the ratio of viscous to magnetic diffusion, and thus semiconvection dynamos were unlikely to be relevant to stellar and planetary magnetic fields.
-By exploring a wider range of parameter space, we demonstrate a self-sustaining semiconvection-driven dynamo, for parameter values relevant to Jupiter, with a realistic dipolar form, and ratio of magnetic to kinetic energies.
+Despite significant interest in planetary semiconvection in recent years, there have been few previous attempts to demonstrate a dynamo maintained by semiconvection. \citet{mather2021regimes} concluded that it was only possibly for unrealistically large values of the magnetic Prandtl number, which characterises the ratio of viscous to magnetic diffusion, and thus semiconvection dynamos were unlikely to be relevant to stellar and planetary magnetic fields.
+However, their simulations did not show evidence of layering, and thus had very weak flow strengths, which may explain the inefficiency of their dynamo.
+By exploring a wider range of parameter space, we obtain a self-sustaining dynamo driven by convective motions in a layered state, for parameter values relevant to Jupiter, with a realistic dipolar form, and ratio of magnetic to kinetic energies.

 While our primary motivation is to explain the observed magnetic fields of planets in our solar system, dynamo action also supports stellar magnetic fields. \citep[e.g.][]{jones2010solar,charbonneau2014solar}.
-With semiconvective regions also present in main sequence stars \citep[e.g.][]{merryfield1995hydrodynamics,spruit2013semiconvection,zaussinger2013semiconvection}, and likely to be present in exoplanets, the possibility of semiconvection to drive a dynamo has the potential to significantly improve our understanding of astrophysical magnetic fields.
+With semiconvective regions also present in main sequence stars \citep[e.g.][]{merryfield1995hydrodynamics,spruit2013semiconvection,zaussinger2013semiconvection}, and likely to be present in exoplanets, the possibility of semiconvection to drive a dynamo has much broader scope, with the potential to significantly improve our understanding of astrophysical magnetic fields.

-In this letter, we present simulation results demonstrating a semiconvection dynamo in a rapidly rotating spherical shell, for low magnetic Prandtl numbers.
-In \S~\ref{sec:equations}, we present the physical setup and governing equations for the problem.
-In \S~\ref{sec:jupiterparameters} we discuss the parameter ranges and expected structure of a Jupiter-like magnetic field; and in \S~\ref{sec:simulations} we present simulation results and compare them with the predictions of \S~\ref{sec:jupiterparameters}.
-Finally, in \S~\ref{sec:discussion} we summarise our findings and discuss the potential for future studies.
+In this paper, we present simulation results demonstrating a semiconvection dynamo in a rapidly rotating spherical shell, for low magnetic Prandtl numbers.
+In Sect.~\ref{sec:equations}, we present the physical setup and governing equations for the problem.
+In Sect.~\ref{sec:jupiterparameters} we discuss the parameter ranges and expected structure of a Jupiter-like magnetic field; and in Sect.~\ref{sec:simulations} we present simulation results and compare them with the predictions of Sect.~\ref{sec:jupiterparameters}.
+Finally, in Sect.~\ref{sec:discussion} we summarise our findings and discuss the potential for future studies.